Measurement of $C\!P$ observables in $B^\pm \to D^{(*)} K^\pm$ and $B^\pm \to D^{(*)} \pi^\pm$ decays using two-body $D$

-A first observation of the ADS $\Bm \to (D \piz)_{\Dstar} \pim$ decay is made with a statistical significance of $6.1\sigma$, with \CP violation measured to be non-zero at the $2.4\sigma$ level.
-The ADS \mbox{$\Bm \to (D \gamma)_{\Dstar} \pim$} signal is measured with a statistical significance of $3.0\sigma$, where the degree of \CP violation measured is consistent with zero.
+A first observation of the ADS $\Bm \to (D \piz)_{\Dstar} \pim$ decay is made with a significance of $6.1\sigma$, with \CP violation measured to be non-zero at the $2.4\sigma$ level.
+The ADS \mbox{$\Bm \to (D \gamma)_{\Dstar} \pim$} signal is measured with a significance of $3.0\sigma$, where the degree of \CP violation measured is consistent with zero.

 In general, good agreement is found with previous results from LHCb and the $B$-factories.
 However, the value of $R^{CP}$ has decreased from $R^{CP} = 0.989 \pm 0.013 \pm 0.010$ in Ref.~\cite{LHCb-PAPER-2017-021} due to the veto applied to remove background from $\Bm \to [h_1^- h^+]_D h_2^-$ decays where $h_1^-$ and $h_2^-$ are swapped.
 In Refs.~\cite{LHCb-PAPER-2017-021} and~\cite{LHCb-PAPER-2016-003} this veto was not applied, resulting in peaking background contamination from favoured $\Bm \to [\Km \pip]_D \pim$ decays in the $\Bm \to [\pip \pim]_D \Km$ sample which artificially increased the value of $R^{CP}$.
 The value of $R_K^{\pi K}$ has also reduced due to this veto and the modelling of additional background sources, such as $\Lb \to D p \pim$, which were not previously considered.